-Those participating in the Calumet County Fair may request reasonable accommodations for disabilities by contacting Clara Hedrich at 920-517-3440 or N3425 Harlow Road, Chilton, WI 53014 in advance of the fair event.
+Those participating in the Calumet County Fair may request reasonable accommodations for disabilities by contacting Clara Hedrich at (920) 517-3440 or N3425 Harlow Road, Chilton, WI 53014 in advance of the Fair event.
 At least one month in advance is suggested.
-Clara Hedrich will contact the participants as soon as possible to discuss the request for accommodations and will notify the appropriate county fair officials of accommodations the have been approved.
+Clara Hedrich will contact the participants as soon as possible to discuss the request for accommodations and will notify the appropriate County Fair officials of accommodations that have been approved.